makermoekoe/Smarthome-dashbutton/docs/README.md

 - portable (battery powered)
 - wifi ability

-The result in general consists out of a small PCB, an ESP8285-M3 microcontroller which has wifi on board and a small 100mAh LiPo battery.
 Especially because the dashbutton should be as small as possible there are only the most necessary parts onto the PCB.

 <div>
 <img src="images/both_front.jpg" height="200px" style="margin:5px">